csufeardir/overthewire_bandit_tutorial/README.md

 I will share only the commands we're going to use.
 First we start tmux, by writing 'tmux', obviously.
 Then we use combination "ctrl+b".
 This makes us give the next command to Tmux, instead of the terminal.
 By entering the quotation mark( " ==> this guy ) we split the window horizontally -you can also use '%' to split it vertically, and you can use this more than once-.

-To navigate between different terminals, you can use arrow keys
+To navigate between different terminals, you can use arrow keys, but once again, use the combination of "ctrl+b" before to give the command to Tmux.

 Level 20 ---> Level 21 Password : gE269g2h3mw3pwgrj0Ha9Uoqen1c9DGr